 LLC Protection for Members' Personal Debt in New Mexico

-A charging order is an order issued by a court directing an LLC’s manager to pay to the debtor-owner’s personal creditor any distributions of income or profits that would otherwise be distributed to the debtor-member.
+In many states, the general rule is that an LLC’s money or property cannot be taken by creditors to pay off the personal debts or liabilities of the LLC’s owners.
+Instead, creditors of LLC owners are limited to obtaining a charging order against the LLC.
+A charging order is an order issued by a court directing the LLC to pay to the debtor-owner’s personal creditor any distributions of income or profits that would otherwise be distributed to the debtor-member.
 But if there are no distributions, the creditor gets nothing.
-In most states, creditors with charging orders only obtain the owner-debtor’s “financial rights” and cannot participate in the management of the LLC.
+In most states, creditors with a charging order only obtain the owner-debtor’s “financial rights” and cannot participate in the management of the LLC.
 Thus, the creditor cannot order the LLC to make a distribution subject to its charging order.
-Very frequently, creditors who obtain charging orders end up with nothing.
+Very frequently, creditors who obtain charging orders end up with little or nothing.

-The LLC laws and court decisions in some states make a distinction between multi-member and single-member LLCs ("SMLLCs") and don't limit personal creditors of SMLLC owners to a charging order remedy even if that is the sole remedy provided by law for multi-member LLCs.
-New Mexico law makes no distinction with SMLLCs which means that a creditor of a SMLLC should have the same rights as the creditor of a multi-member LLC.
+The LLC laws and court decisions in some states make a distinction between multi-member and single-member LLCs (SMLLCs) and don't limit personal creditors of SMLLC owners to a charging order remedy even if that is the sole remedy provided by law for multi-member LLCs.
+New Mexico law makes no distinction between SMLLCs and multi-member LLCs which means that a creditor of a SMLLC should have the same rights as the creditor of a multi-member LLC.
 In New Mexico, these rights include a charging order, foreclosure, and possibly forcing a dissolution of the LLC.
 Because there are no co-owners’ interests to protect with a SMLLC, there is even a stronger rationale to allow creditors of a SMLLC these additional remedies against a SMLLC owner.

-Should You Consider Forming Your LLC In Another State?
+Should You Consider Forming Your LLC in Another State?